guan27/hw3-babythread/README.md

 4. Get points to pass this course :)

 ## 1. Problem Description
 In this assignment, you need to simulate a user-thread library by using longjmp(), setjmp(), etc. For simplicity, we use a function to represent a thread.
 In other words, you'll have to "context switch" between functions.
 To do this, you need to do non-local jumps between functions, which is arranged by a "scheduler": each time a function needs to "context switch" to another, it needs to jump back to "scheduler", and "scheduler" will schedule next function to be executed, thus jump to it.
 Since non-local jump won't store local variables, we need another structure for each function to store data needed for computing, called TCB_NODE.
 All the TCB_NODE will formulate a circular linked-list.
 As "scheduler" schedules functions, it also needs to make sure "Current" pointer points to correct TCB_NODE for functions to output correct result.

-the correctness of the program, scheduler must change   The "context switch" may occur in three different scenario: signal caught, timeslice reached, iteration count. we'll introduce the way to choose between three different scenarios later.
+The "context switch" may occur in three different scenario: signal caught, timeslice reached, iteration count exceeded. we'll introduce the way to choose between three different scenarios in the execution part.

 You are expected to complete the following tasks:
 1. Complete the user-thread library "babythread.h".
 2. Implement three functions: BlackholeNumber, BinarySearch, FibonacciSequence.